TonyDMorris/flex-test/README.md

 Try a working verison of the app here ----> [SameFlex](https://sameflex.netlify.com/)

+or you can view the repo here ---> [Sameflex](https://github.com/TonyDMorris/SameFlex)

 SameFlex is an attempt at recreating a similar post-sharing site like reddit.

 Some of the key functionality implemented is: